JoshuaCarter/Vanguard-40k/VanguardFAQ.md

 ---

-#### ***How does cover work with Blast weapons?***
+#### ***How do you make wound rolls with Blast weapons when the target unit has multiple toughness values?***

-For the initial target cover is determined normally.
-Additional targets determine what cover they may benefit from by treating attacks as though they were fired from the initial target (the location of the blast).
-This means that only terrain between the initial target and other targets will be relevant.
+Use the majority toughness value; in the case of a tie use the highest value.

 ---